 A simple dry rub and 75 minutes in the oven are all it takes to produce a beautifully marbled, flavorful, and juicy ribeye roast.

-Ribeye is a fatty and flavorful cut of beef, and this simple ribeye roast recipe is a great way to enjoy its robust flavor.
-It's an easy recipe: Simply rub the meat with seasonings and cook it in the oven until done.
+Ribeye is fatty and flavorful, and this simple ribeye roast recipe is a great way to enjoy its robust flavor.
+It's an easy recipe: Rub the meat with seasonings and cook it in the oven until done.
 Your main task is to avoid overcooking the roast, and that's easy if you use a meat thermometer.
-There's no need to marinate the meat before cooking, and you can enjoy the leftovers reheated or cold.
+There's no need to marinate the roast before cooking, and you can enjoy the leftovers reheated or cold.

 Ingredients

-- To season the meat: Kosher salt, black pepper, garlic powder, dried sage, and dried thyme.
+- To season: Kosher salt, black pepper, garlic powder, dried sage, and dried thyme.

 - Ribeye roast: I usually pick a 3-pound roast.
-If possible, get a USDA prime grade, the highest beef grade.
+If possible, opt for a USDA Prime grade, the highest beef grade.

 Instructions

 Just like beef tenderloin roast, the best thing about this recipe is that it's so easy.
-Simply rub the meat with seasonings, roast it in a hot oven to get the fat cap crispy, then lower the oven and continue roasting to medium-rare.
-The detailed instructions for making this recipe are listed in the recipe card below.
-Here's an overview of the steps.
+The detailed instructions and step-by-step photos are included in the recipe card.
+Here's a quick overview.

 Recipe Tips